Fallen Leaf Lake: Local terrain

 As the glaciers receded from the Fallen Leaf basin, they left some dramatic rock formations including Cathedral Peak to the west, and the ridge upon which the Angora Lookout is located on the east (now forested).
 Cathedral Peak (8200 ft) might be better named Cathedral Ridge since, while it appears to be a solitary peak from the vantage point on the lake, it is really the beginning of a ridge that leads in the direction of Gilmore Lake and Mount Tallac.
-Incidentally, Mount Tallac (9735 ft) is familiar to anyone who was a fan of the television series Bonanza as it appeared with its characteristic cross of snow behind the Cartwright family as they rode towards the camera.
+Incidentally, Mount Tallac (9735 ft) is familiar to anyone who was a fan of the television series Bonanza as it appeared with its characteristic cross of snow behind the Cartwright family as they rode toward the camera.

 Cathedral Peak does not have a trail that leads directly to it, but can be reached by three different approaches.
 The Middle Trail to Tallac is a trail that begins near Lily Lake and which runs along the northern side of Glen Alpine Valley.
 It runs up to a junction which splits off to Gilmore Lake and Mount Tallac.
 Intrepid hikers can set off cross-country in the general direction of Cathedral Peak, about half a mile (800 m) away.
 Another route is from Gilmore Lake, to the same junction.
 Finally, the Lake Trail begins at the end of Fallen Leaf Road and slowly climbs up to Cathedral Lake and Floating Island Lake, and eventually to the Mount Tallac trail.